Devizes White Horse: Original Devizes White Horse

 In 1845, local shoemakers cut a white horse into the west side of Roundway Hill, directly beneath the hill fort known as "Oliver's Castle".
 This was a good location for a hill figure, as it overlooked the valley on a steep slope about 600' above sea level, and could be seen from many miles away.
-It was known locally as the "Snobs Horse", the word "snobs" derived from the local word for shoemaker.
-It was fitting to cut a hill figure of a horse, as by its cutting date in 1845, there were already white horse hill figures visible in 1845 in Wiltshire at Westbury, Alton Barnes, Hackpen, Cherhill, near Inkpen, Marlborough and possibly at Broad Town, whose horse has an unknown origin but probably from the 19th century, and Rockley, whose horse was 'discovered' in 1945, prior to which it had resided under grass.
+It was known locally as the "Snobs Horse", "snobs" being a local word for shoemakers.
+It was fitting to cut a hill figure of a horse, as by 1845 there were already white horse hill figures visible in Wiltshire at Westbury, Alton Barnes, Hackpen, Cherhill, near Inkpen, Marlborough and possibly at Broad Town, whose horse is of unknown origin but probably dates from the 19th century, and Rockley, whose horse was "discovered" in 1945, having previously lain under grass.
 Most of them still exist today, the exceptions being those at Inkpen and Rockley.
-The Devizes horse was neglected and was lost in about 1922, and no dimensions of the horse seem to have ever existed.
-However, different colouration of the grass could be seen.
+The Devizes horse was neglected and was lost in about 1922, and no dimensions of the horse seem to have ever been recorded.
+However, different colouration of the grass could still be seen.